IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 ## How can I install it?

-- openTEPES has been tested to be used in Microsoft Windows, Ubuntu (a Linux distribution), and macOS **operating systems**
+- openTEPES has been tested for use in Microsoft Windows, Ubuntu (a Linux distribution), and macOS **operating systems**

 - The **installation** documentation can be found on